- Software development

 Top 3 FAQs on how to use a design thinking process to develop a product

-Discover human needs and insights to user problems, apply these findings to your business model and generate innovative yet user-oriented products and services.
+Discover human needs and insights into user problems, apply these findings to your business model and generate innovative yet user-oriented products and services.

 Any tool that helps you research, brainstorm, and simulate is a good option for design thinking.
 For example, Userforge and SessionLab.
 You can use different tools for different design thinking stages also.